 Okay, my kid is ready to get her ears pierced!
 Where do I go?

 Ask your friends where they got their daughters ears pierced.
 Some pediatricians will pierce ears.
 I took my daughter to the popular jewelry chain Claire’s and they did a great job.
 Sometimes two technicians can pierce both ears at the same time which makes it quicker and less painful.
-Make sure it’s the technician’s first day on the job (also, confirm the technician is an experienced and trained professional).
+Make sure it’s NOT the technician’s first day on the job (also, confirm the technician is an experienced and trained professional).
 You want someone who has been doing several piercings a day for a year.

 (Update: here’s a link to the American Academy of Pediatric’s advice on ear piercing.)